-Keratoconus is a disease that results in a thinning of the cornea.
-This thinner cornea can distort which produces high levels of irregular astigmatism that can be difficult to correct with glasses.
-Sometimes vision will need to be corrected using a gas permeable contact lens.
+Keratoconus is a condition that results in thinning of the cornea causing the cornea to distort, producing high levels of irregular astigmatism that can be difficult to correct with glasses.
+Although early stage Keratoconus may be corrected with glasses or contact lenses, as it progresses, vision will need to be corrected using a gas permeable contact lens.

 Keratoconus usually starts during teenage years and gradually worsens.
-It is thought there is a link with asthma and hayfever.
-New Zealand has one of the highest rates of Keratoconus in the world.
+It is thought there is a link with asthma and hay-fever.
+New Zealand has one of the highest rate of Keratoconus in the world.

-At Highbury Optometrists, we use a digital corneal topographer to assess the exact shape of the cornea.
+At Highbury Optometrists, we use a digital corneal topographer to assess the shape of the cornea.
 This allows to accurately fit the correct shape contact lens.
-It also allows us to check if the Keratoconus condition is worsening by monitoring change in the corneal thinning and shape of time.
+It also aids in monitoring any progression of the condition.

-We specialise in the fitting of Keratoconus with gas permeable semi-sceral contact lenses.
-In many cases the cost of these contact lenses may be covered by a health board subsidy.
-There are now also some new laser surgical procedures which can help to correct and slow down Keratoconus.
+New laser surgical procedures are also available to correct and slow down progression.
 We can advise whether these procedures may be suitable and refer you to the appropriate surgeon.